-Pelvic pain is the pain in the region between the hips and below the belly button that persists for six months or more and is referred to as chronic pelvic pain.
-Pelvic pain in women is a complicated problem that many reasons, such as problems with the reproductive organs, the urinary tract, or the muscles and bones, can cause.
+Pelvic pain is a pain in the region between the hips and below the belly button that persists for six months or more and is referred to as chronic pelvic pain.
+Pelvic pain in women is a complicated problem that can be caused by many things, such as problems with the reproductive organs, the urinary tract, or the muscles and bones.

-As Dr. Pankhuri Gautam, a dedicated obstetrician and pelvic surgeon, I have spent the last ten years trying to understand and treat this complicated disease.
-I started my practice because I want to help women who are having pelvic pain by giving them specialised care and support.
+As Dr. Pankhuri Gautam, a dedicated obstetrician and gynecologist in Jaipur, I have spent the last ten years trying to understand and treat this complicated disease.
+I started my practice because I want to help women with pelvic pain by providing specialized care and support.

-In this blog, I'll talk about some of the most common reasons for pelvic pain, such as problems with the gynaecological, urinary, or stomach systems.
-I will also tell you about the signs so you know when to get help.
-Come with us as we talk about this critical issue and try to give those affected more information and assistance.
+In this blog, I’ll discuss some of the most common causes of pelvic pain, such as problems with the gynecological, urinary, or stomach systems.
+I will also explain the signs so you know when to get help.
+Come with us as we discuss this critical issue and try to provide those affected with more information and assistance.

 Even though pelvic pain usually means pain in the area of a woman’s reproductive organs, it can happen to both men and women and for different reasons.
 If you have pelvic pain, it could mean you have an infection or be hurt in your pelvic bone or nonreproductive parts.
 For women, however, pelvic pain could mean that one of the reproductive organs in the pelvic area isn’t working right.
 These organs include the uterus, ovaries, fallopian tubes, cervix, and vagina.